gaebar/inventory-manager/ProjectRequirements.md

 ### displayProductToRefill: ProductID
 1. If the product needs to be replenished, display the number of items/weight that needs to be replenished.
-Otherwise display a relevant message.
+Otherwise, display a relevant message.
-2. Validate the ProductID and display a relevant message if the validation fails. displayProductCount:none
+2. Validate the ProductID and display a relevant message if the validation fails.

+### displayProductCount:none
 1. Logs/displays number/weight of all the products on the shelf.
 2. If no products on shelf display/log a relevant message.